mediaexplorer74/Deepseek/README.md

 - Draft / proto / not ready yet.

 ## References
-- https://status.deepseek.com (Status of DeepSeek project)
+- https://status.deepseek.com (Status of DeepSeek project...
+API problems seem not critical for Plan B!)
 - https://deepseek.com (Registration & Deepseek API Key "getting" for Plan A, not Plan B)))
 - https://openrouter.ai (Registration & Openrouter API Key "getting" for Plan B)

 ## ToDo
 - Realize some "chat bubbles"
 - Switch Min.
 Win.
-OS build to 10240 (hrllo, Project Astoria))
+OS build to 10240 (Hello, W10M Astoria!))))

 ## ..
 As is.
 No support.
 RnD only.
 DIY.